 Durham, CT 06422

-Finally, be sure to check out the acts on the stages throughout the fair!
-Last year, Little Big Town and Big & Rich were among the featured bands that performed.
+Finally, be sure to check out the acts on the stages throughout the fair! in 2019, Little Big Town and Big & Rich were among the featured bands that performed.
 There’s also a talent show, animal pulls, and motorized events including tractor pulls and a demolition derby.